gasilva/dataAndModelsCovid19/README.md

 #### SIR-D - SIR model extended to have deaths and recovered separated

+- S(t) are those susceptible but not yet infected with the disease
+- I(t) is the number of infectious individuals
+- R(t) are those individuals who have healed
+- K(t) are those individuals who have died

 ![](https://user-images.githubusercontent.com/7212952/77828649-7f1e0f00-70fb-11ea-8b59-d7f722305847.gif)

 The SIR-D model code is based on the contribution of Giuliano Belinassi, from IME-USP, Brazil